 It’s an emergency blanket.
 Not much more needs to be said other than the fact that these make an excellent, lightweight addition to a bug out or get home bag.

 Outside of unwrapping a Lifestraw, there is not much to using it.
-You simply find some water, and suck in on the correct end of the filter.
+You simply find some water and suck it on the correct end of the filter.

 When purchasing supplies for just yourself, I could see the argument behind trying all of the long-term food options before committing to purchasing a huge quantity of flavors you might not enjoy.
 That said, for a family, any variety pack will likely include enough variety to keep everyone happy.
-Like the Water Storage equipment, this is as easy as buy, store and forget.
+Like the Water Storage equipment, this is as easy as buying, storing, and forgetting.